discoverydns/dnsapi-client/README.md

 This project is placed under the [LGPLv3](http://www.gnu.org/licenses/lgpl.txt) license.

-## API Description

-Please consult the <a href="http://discoverydns.github.io/dnsapi-client/doc/DDNS%20-%20DiscoveryDNS%20API%20-%20v1.4.pdf">"doc/DDNS - DiscoveryDNS API - v1.4.pdf"</a> document for a full description of all possible REST requests and responses.

-## Usage examples

-Please consult the sources in the "com.discoverydns.dnsapiclient.example" package for usage examples of all possible REST requests.

-## Building

-To build the dnsapi-client, you must have the Java Development Kit (JDK) v6.0 or above, as well as Maven v2.2.1 or above installed.
-The project can be built with the command `mvn package`.

 ## Installation and Setup

 ### How to get the dnsapi-client

-#### Direct download

-Obtain the latest dnsapi-client here: [dnsapi-client v1.0.2](http://discoverydns.github.io/dnsapi-client/repo/dnsapi-client-1.0.2.jar) ([sources](http://discoverydns.github.io/dnsapi-client/repo/dnsapi-client-1.0.2-sources.jar) | [javadoc](http://discoverydns.github.io/dnsapi-client/repo/dnsapi-client-1.0.2-javadoc.jar))

 #### Dependency Management

-Use your build's dependency management tool to automatically download the dnsapi-client from Maven Central.
+The prefered way is to use your build's dependency management tool to automatically download the dnsapi-client and all its dependencies from Maven Central.

 * groupId: `com.discoverydns.dnsapi`
 * artifactId: `dnsapi-client`